elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 `KVServer.Command.run/1`'s implementation is sending commands directly to the server named `KV.Registry`, which is registered by the `:kv` application.
 This means this server is global and if we have two tests sending messages to it at the same time, our tests will conflict with each other (and likely fail).
 We need to decide between having unit tests that are isolated and can run asynchronously, or writing integration tests that work on top of the global state, but exercise our application's full stack as it is meant to be exercised in production.

-So far we have only been using unit tests.
+So far we have only written unit tests, typically testing a single module directly.
 However, in order to make `KVServer.Command.run/1` testable as a unit we would need to change its implementation to not send commands directly to the `KV.Registry` process but instead pass a server as argument.
 This means we would need to change `run`'s signature to `def run(command, pid)` and the implementation for the `:create` command would look like:

 ```elixir
 def run({:create, bucket}, pid) do